Questions Remain Over BBC ResponseJune 16, 2008 22:00 by ManagingTeam

-While Palestinian NGOs are not the best source for reliable information, even the Palestinian Center for Human Rights (PCHR) reported (PDF document, bottom of page 16) that, contrary to Maqbool’s account, the Israeli forces were undercover using a van with Palestinian license plates (not armored jeeps as Maqbool states) and that “soldiers in civilian clothes got out of the vehicle and opened fire at 3 Palestinian militants who had just got out of al-Manasra Restaurant.”
+While Palestinian NGOs are not the best source for reliable information, even the Palestinian Center for Human Rights (PCHR) reported that, contrary to Maqbool’s account, the Israeli forces were undercover using a van with Palestinian license plates (not armored jeeps as Maqbool states) and that “soldiers in civilian clothes got out of the vehicle and opened fire at 3 Palestinian militants who had just got out of al-Manasra Restaurant.”
 Again, this conflicts with Maqbool’s description of a Palestinian being “dragged” out of a cafe.
 A similar account appears in The Financial Times, which even names a Palestinian eyewitness in its report.

 Maqbool states that the incident took place in “full view of passers-by, including children on their way back from school.“ Did an incident that took place, according to PCHR, around 5pm, long after the end of the school day, involve schoolchildren?
 Maybe or maybe not but just this sentence by itself offers an insight into Maqbool’s thinking.

 While we often take issue with the reliability of Palestinian “eyewitnesses,” the story in question appears to be a case of an unreliable correspondent.
 But how could a BBC reporter be anything less than objective?

 A number of you have written to us complaining that the BBC Complaints website is difficult to navigate.
 We agree that complaining to the BBC is not the most user-friendly process.
 Unfortunately, perhaps as a result of the volume of complaints from subscribers of organizations such as HonestReporting, the BBC discontinued direct e-mails sometime ago.